kadirgulluoglu/Object-Detection/README.md

 **There are 4 options on the main page.** </br>

 1- Object Detection
-2- Money Detection(Only Turkish Lira)
+2- Money Detection(Turkish lira only)
 3- Fruit Detection
 4- Text Recognition